certtools/intelmq/docs/User-Guide.md

 Deleted file /opt/intelmq/var/log/dragon-research-group-ssh-parser.dump
 ```

+Bots and the intelmqdump tool use file locks to prevent writing to already opened files.
+Bots are trying to lock the file for up to 60 seconds if the dump file is locked already by another process (intelmqdump) and then give up.
+Intelmqdump does not wait and instead only shows an error message.

 ## Monitoring Logs

 All bots and `intelmqctl` log to `/opt/intelmq/var/log/`.
 In case of failures, messages are dumped to the same directory with the file ending `.dump`.